-Cash and Cash Equivalents, Trade and Other Receivables, Due from Related Parties, Construction Bond, Trade and Other Payables (Except Statutory Payable), Due to Related Parties and Dividends Payable.
+Cash and Cash Equivalents, Trade Receivables, Due from Related Parties, Construction Bond, Trade and Other Payables (Except Statutory Payable), Due to Related Parties and Notes Payable.
 The carrying amounts of these financial instruments approximate their fair values due to the relatively short-term maturity of these financial instruments.

-Notes Payable, Lease Liabilities and Mortgage Payable.
+Lease Liabilities and Mortgage Payable.
 Fair value is determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
 These financial instruments are classified under Level 2 of the fair value hierarchy groups of the financial statements (significant observable inputs).
-The rate applied to notes and mortgage payable range from 2.42% to 3.76%, while rates applied to lease liabilities range from 7.30% to 8.35%.
+The rate applied to mortgage payable range from 2.42% to 3.76%, while rates applied to lease liabilities range from 7.30% to 8.35%.